Beliavsky/DownloadArxivPapers/README.md

 # Download Arxiv Papers
-Python scripts to list or download papers from arXiv by author and/or title to the working directory.
+Python scripts to list or download papers or references from arXiv by author and/or title to the working directory.
 Search "Examples" in the source code for usage.
 For example,

 `python xdownload_papers_arxiv.py "Richardson" 5 "fortran"`